MikeHughesKent/PyHoloscope/docs/source/functions.rst

 ''method'' is the focus scoring method, as defined in ``focus_score``. ``scoreRoi`` is an optional ROI to apply focus score to and ``propLUT`` is an optional propagator
 LUT (set either as ``None`` to not use).

-.. py:function:: find_focus(img, wavelength, pixelSize, depthRange, method [, background = None, window = None, scoreRoi = None, margin = None, propLUT = None, coarseSearchInterval = None])
+.. py:function:: find_focus(img, wavelength, pixelSize, depthRange, method [, background = None, window = None, scoreRoi = None, margin = None, propLUT = None, coarseSearchInterval = None, precision = 'single'])

 Determines the refocus depth which maximises a focus metric on an image ``img`` using a golden section search.
 ``wavelength`` and ``pixelSize`` are as defined for ``propagator``.